vgmtrans/vgmtrans/docs/value-oriented-rewrite-plan.md

 - Create the new sequence model files for `SequenceProgram`, `TrackProgram`, `SourceCommand`, command IDs, command byte/operand storage, and dialect IDs.
-- Keep this code separate from the old `CommandSequence` and `MidiSequenceProfile` files.
+- Keep this code separate from the old `CommandSequence` and `MidiSequenceProfile` design while those files exist.
-- Add compile-time or review-visible boundaries so new code cannot casually include old profile headers.
+- Delete obsolete profile/lowering files once the new path owns the behavior.
 - Add helpers to derive command UI rows from `SourceCommand`.

 ### Phase 2: Add Dialect Registration